Geomatics (GEM) Program

 The Geomatics program was started in 1973 at the behest of the surveying profession in Florida.
 During the program’s development period, the surveying profession was and still continues to be of immense support.
 The program retains geographic distinction as the only full-service Geomatics program in the southeast United States, and is viewed as a program of regional, national and international impact.
 The program has developed name recognition nationwide through its research program, faculty publishing in journals and faculty participation at national meetings.
 The strong practice-based undergraduate program has been supplemented with sponsored research activity that finds direction and solution to a wide range of issues.

 At the time of its inception the program was housed in the Department of Civil Engineering.
 In 2004, the program and 4 faculty members transferred from the College of Engineering to the (former) School of Forest Resources and Conservation in IFAS.
 Since that transfer, the program has expanded substantially.
 We have: (a) established a distance education approach for the BS degree at UF/IFAS Research and Education Centers in Plant City and Ft.
-Lauderdale; (b) expanded faculty to six full-time professors, one full-time lecturer, two part-time professors, and two part-time adjunct instructors; and (c) increased undergraduate enrollment.
+Lauderdale; (b) expanded our Geomatics education team to include six full time faculty, two full time instructional designers (Geomatics Specialists), and one adjunct professor s; and (c) increased undergraduate enrollment.

 Employers recognize the need to keep up with rapidly changing technology and have enthusiastically employed graduates where available.
 Historically, students graduating from the program with a Bachelor’s degree receive multiple job offers with attractive starting salaries.
 Students are placed in a broad range of private sector and government organizations.
-More than 50 percent of the graduates own or are partners in their own companies and 65 percent manage or supervise a department in surveying and mapping, either in the private or public sector.
-Three-fourths of the graduates are registered in Florida.
+More than 40 percent of the graduates own or are partners in their own companies and 75 percent manage or supervise surveying and mapping personnel, either in the private or public sector.
+More than 80% of the graduates are registered surveyors in Florida.
 Masters or Ph.D. graduates move into academic careers or key leadership positions in government or industry.
 Achievements of graduates have been the best measure of program effectiveness.
 UF grads have been routinely successful in passing the registration exam.
 Their advancements through professional and business ranks have been most notable.
 Many firms and GIS/ surveying/mapping departments now are headed by UF graduates.

 -